Shogun-1/database-advanced/README.md

 # Project-4
-The most complex project by now
+The most complex project by now.

 ***Date format: YYYY-MM-DD***